-This is an authentic vegetarian Thai Green Curry recipe that's simple to make from scratch (no packaged curry paste required).
-This Green Curry tastes like a green curry should - very fresh and zinging with taste, plus it's quite 'creamy' without being too rich!
-Includes tofu or chickpeas (your choice) for protein, plus lots of healthy vegetables for an excellent vegetarian or vegan curry you'll want to serve both family and friends.
+This is an authentic vegetarian Thai green curry recipe that's simple to make from scratch (no packaged curry paste required).
+This green curry tastes like a green curry should - very fresh and zinging with taste, plus it's quite 'creamy' without being too rich.
+It includes tofu or chickpeas (your choice) for protein, plus lots of healthy vegetables for an excellent vegetarian or vegan curry you'll want to serve both family and friends.
 Very aromatic and flavorful - you'll love this curry!
-Note: you can experiment with other vegetables in this curry, such as: chopped yam, squash, snow peas, eggplant, broccoli, boy choy among others.)
+Note: you can experiment with other vegetables in this curry, such as chopped yam, squash, snow peas, eggplant, broccoli, bok choy, among others.

-- 1 stalk lemongrass (thinly sliced, or 3 Tbsp. frozen prepared lemongrass)
+- 1 stalk lemongrass (thinly sliced, or 3 tablespoons frozen prepared lemongrass)

 - 1/4 can coconut milk